mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 **Timing Benefits Georgia Power**: The suspicious timing of Ironstone's second site visit - followed by the sudden placement of a pin marked as "IPF" (Iron Pin Found) - created an easement path favorable to Georgia Power's access needs.

+**Strategic Timing and Bad Faith**: Georgia Power knew about the 1984 easement for 37 years but strategically withheld this information during the property sale process, then timed their May 11, 2022 pressure letter to interfere with the professional surveyor-client relationship after the survey was completed but defective.

+**Interference with Professional Services**: Georgia Power's calculated timing pressured Ironstone into abandoning their professional responsibilities to clients and revising their survey to favor Georgia Power's interests, demonstrating bad faith interference with professional services.

-**Joint Liability for Surveyor Fraud**: Georgia Power's coordination with Ironstone in creating fraudulent survey documentation makes Georgia Power jointly liable for all damages caused by the surveyor's professional malpractice, fraud, and abandonment, including construction delays, cost inflation, and professional fees totaling $500,000-$700,000.
+**Joint Liability for Surveyor Fraud**: Georgia Power's strategic timing and pressure campaign makes them jointly liable for all damages caused by the resulting fraudulent survey documentation, including construction delays, cost inflation, and professional fees totaling $500,000-$700,000.

 ### **CLEAR EASEMENT SCOPE VIOLATION**